Bullet and Turret Camera Installation Guide

 .

-How to do RTSP Directly from Ubiquiti IP Cameras in order to be use on Spot Dashboard
+do RTSP Directly from Ubiquiti IP Cameras in order to be use on Spot Dashboard

 This guide will show you how simple and effective it is to add a camera to your SpotAI appliance using auto-discovery and quick activation.
 If you have cameras connected to an that you need to add, check out this article.

-In order to use Ubiquiti IP Cameras, you will first need to make sure you are running the on the camera and then enable the “Standalone mode” on this unit.
+In order to use Ubiquiti IP Cameras, you will first need to make sure you are running the latest on the camera and then enable the “Standalone mode” on this unit.

-1. Connect the camera to the network as outlined in the Quick Start Guide (QSG) that came with your camera.
-QSG's current versions are also downloadable in the Downloads page, within each product's Documentation section.
+1. the camera to the network as outlined in the Quick Start Guide (QSG) that came with your camera.
+QSG’s current versions are also downloadable in the Downloads page, within each product’s Documentation section.

 2. Update the camera’s firmware to the newest available (also found on the Downloads page).